 What kinds of tasks do you outsource or are given?

-CF: Appointment booking, phone calls, research, data entry, taking payment for client program, inbox management, and responding to emails with care sheets for patients.
+CF: Appointment booking, phone calls, research, data entry, taking payment for client programmes, inbox management, and responding to emails with care sheets for patients.

 GW: I outsource research projects, techie tasks (building Google Sheets, Forms etc), data cleansing and document formatting.